-What IT apprenticeships are available?
+What areas do IT apprenticeships cover?

 • artificial intelligence (AI)